winglang/wing/README.md

 Want to help Wing take flight?
 Check out our [contribution guide](https://github.com/winglang/wing/blob/main/CONTRIBUTING.md) to learn how to set up a development environment and contribute to the project.
-We appreciate your support and look forward to learning and building together!
+We appreciate your support and look forward to learning and building together.

 We are incredibly grateful to our entire community for contributing bug fixes and improvements: